Skip to content

 -- Returns: magic_link_token

-The invited user authenticates via the returned magic link token.
+The invited user authenticates via the returned magic link token. display_name is required (non-empty, trimmed, max 200 chars).
 The role must be owner, admin, staff, or member.
 Only owner can invite users with owner or admin roles — admins can only invite staff and member.
 Duplicate emails raise an error.

-Lets any authenticated user update their own profile:
+Lets any authenticated user update their own display name:

 -- Returns: user_id, user_email, user_display_name